oebelus/simpleShell/README.md

 ## Features
 ### Command Execution
 ### Built-in Commands
-The shell supports some basic built-in commands:
+The shell supports some basic built-in commands:<br>
-    - `echo`: Display messages or values of environment variables.<br>
+    - `echo`: Display messages or values of environment variables.
     - `env`: List environment variables and their values.